YU-Zhejian/IBI-ICA-G6/Formative.md

-# Formative ICA
+# Formative ICA for Group 6

-Roll Number: XXXX

 ## The Functions